Suggestions for Sailing French Polynesia

 Continual easterly trade winds averaging 15-20 knots ensure a Tahiti sailing vacation is relaxing.
 The reefs assure calm waters while the open water outside the rings offer spirited sailing on passages between islands.
-With line-of-sight navigation within the reefs, insignificant tides, and weak currents, sailing Tahiti is perfect for bareboat sailors with basic coastal navigation skills.
+With line-of-sight navigation within the reefs, insignificant tides, and weak currents, French Polynesia sailing is perfect for bareboat sailors with basic coastal navigation skills.
 These exotic islands, people, and sea life keep novice and veteran sailors as well as all-inclusive yacht charterers returning again and again for adventure and regeneration of the soul.

 Our recommendations center on the Leeward Islands which lie to the west of Tahiti.
 In French Polynesia, you can have the best of both sailing tourism worlds with modern accommodations as well as remote areas to escape to.
 After a pleasant day of sailing, awe-inspiring snorkeling, or lounging on a deserted beach in a picturesque lagoon, pick up a mooring to dine ashore at a local restaurant.
 Or if you are treating yourself to an all-inclusive sailing vacation, your captain can drop anchor in a quiet, secluded hideaway so you can savor your chef’s creations while star-gazing in the southern Pacific sky.

 Raiatea is a 40-minute flight from Pape’ete.
 The town of Uturoa provides services to help you provision your bareboat charter yacht.
 We are happy to assist with advice on what to buy and where to get it.
 Or, better yet, book an all-inclusive crewed charter and forget all those worries.

 In addition to spectacular vistas above water, there are 20 dive sites between Raiaitea and Taha’a virtually minutes apart.
 A must-do is a wreck dive of a three-masted ship called the Nordby that sunk in 1900.
 There is something for every SCUBA diver level and preference.
 Depending on your skills, enjoy drift dives through one of the 11 passes, explore drop offs and pinnacles, or for more the more advanced, venture through caves and coral canyons.
 The calm reef waters are teeming with a large variety of colorful fish and are absent of threatening sea-life so they present many opportunities for snorkeling.